 Ever watched those movies set in Italy, where quaint medieval villages of golden stone nestle amidst rolling hills?
 Corinaldo is where those movies become real.

-A thousand years of history comes alive within the ancient medieval walls of this delightful gem of a village.
-The town is surrounded by rolling hills and the sense of timeless peace is unbeatable.
+A thousand years of history come alive within the ancient medieval walls of this delightful gem of a village.
+The town is surrounded by rolling hills, and the sense of timeless peace is unbeatable.

-If you really want to get away from it all and see how the other half live (simply but well) Corinaldo is a very good place to do it.
+If you really want to get away from it all and see how the other half lives (simply but well), Corinaldo is a very good place to do it.
 This is the sort of town that truly enchants.

-There is a fair amount to do and a good place to start is with a walk around the 15th century town walls, which are among the best preserved in all of Italy.
+There is a fair amount to see for such a small town and a good place to start is with a walk around the 15th century town walls, which are among the best preserved in all of Italy.

 Then there are the one hundred steps that lead up through the old stone houses, offering stunning views across the surrounding countryside (the photo at the top of the page was taken from the steps).
 If you do nothing else, at least take a walk up these steps... locals call them the Stairway to Heaven.